roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  As I kept French-kissing my mother, I let my hands slid back up, travelling along her velvety skin and up her side, my intentions clear.
 And as I got close, as my hands were inches away from finally making skin-to-skin contact with my mom's big, bare boobs, Mom grabbed my wrists roughly, stopping me, mere inches away from her massive rack.
 Mom pulled her tongue from my mouth, backing up, breathing deep as spit connected our open mouths.
 We looked at each other, our eyes glassy with lust.

  "Not yet." she gasped.
 "Wait."
 Mom slid her hands along my lean arms till they arrived at my chest.
 Gripping my chest lightly, Mom pushed me back onto the bed.
 "Get comfortable."
 Mom said, "Lie back.
 If you want to be the real man of the house, act like it.
 Get comfortable, lie back, be the master of the master bed."
-Report_Story #3